 The course format also found favour.
-“Ravi and Raymond successfully ensured all participants were fully engaged in interactive discussions with guest speakers invited to help educate board directors,” said Ajit Singh Rai, an independent board director.
+“Ravi and Raymond successfully ensured all participants were fully engaged in interactive discussions with guest speakers invited to help educate board directors,” said Ajit Singh Rai, a Non-Executive Director.
 He called this programme “an essential educational process which is necessary and appreciated.”
-Fellow independent director Dirk Amourette agreed: “I appreciated the interactivity and the framework that ware updated after the sessions.
+Fellow director Dirk Amourette agreed: “I appreciated the interactivity and the framework that ware updated after the sessions.
 A must-do for every director!”

 To tackle today’s key challenges, business leaders need a clear understanding of the dependency and interconnectivity between these, and the relevance for their business, said Sophie Öberg, co-chair of ILA’s Sustainability Strategy for Boards committee.
-“The 21st Century Board Leadership Model training provides this through a holistic approach and developing the triple-bottom-line mindset focused on profit, people and the planet."
+“Creating A Sustainable Mindset, 21st Century leaders in your organisation training provides this through a holistic approach and developing the triple-bottom-line mindset focused on profit, people and the planet."

 “As chair of ILA, I'm very proud of this programme,” said Carine Feipel.
-“The success it has had amongst our members (with full participation for the first two sessions we ran) is evidence that directors acknowledge these challenges, and are eager to help their companies respond to the unique challenges and opportunities of today's world.”
+“The success it has had amongst our members is evidence that directors acknowledge these challenges, and are eager to help their companies respond to the unique challenges and opportunities of today's world.”
 While it is impossible to ‘eliminate’ risk, this programme will seek to develop 21st Century Board Leaders who can proactively mobilise strategies and action.

 For more details and registration see this page.